3mdeb/openpower-foundation-website/content/specifications/64bitelfv2abi.md

 OpenPOWER-compliant processors in the 64-bit Power Architecture can execute in either big-endian or little-endian mode.
 Executables and executable-generated data (in general) that subscribes to either byte ordering is not portable to a system running in the other mode.

-ERRATA:
-An OpenPOWER ELFv2 Errata: For ELFv2 ABI Version 1.4 has been published.
-These errata should be considered part of this specification until such time as a newer version of the full specification is published.
-This document is a Standards Track, Work Group work product owned by the System Software Workgroup and handled in compliance with the requirements outlined in the OpenPOWER Foundation Work Group (WG) Process document.
-It was created using the Master Template Guide version 1.0.

 Comments, questions, etc. can be submitted to the public mailing list for this document at
 <syssw-elfv2abi@mailinglist.openpowerfoundation.org>.